protyush-airex-lab/PAV-2025/README.md

 # PAV 2025 Course Project

 ## Objective
-To build a tool to statically perform analysis for JAVA programs.
+To build a tool to statically perform `Intraprocedural Point-to Analysis` for JAVA programs.

-We will use the static analysis framework Soot to build the analysis.
+We will use the static analysis framework [Soot](https://soot-oss.github.io/soot/) to build the analysis.

 ## Pre-requisites

-Make sure that your system has **Java 21** and **Maven** installed
+Make sure that your system has **Java 21**, **Maven** and **Graphviz** installed
 ```
-sudo apt install openjdk-21-jdk maven
+sudo apt install openjdk-21-jdk maven graphviz
 ```

 ## Repo initialization